dotenv-org/dotenv-org.github.io/docs/tutorials/teammates.md

 ---
 layout: docs
+section: "Tutorials"
-title: "Tutorial ⋅ Adding Teammates"
+title: "Adding Teammates"
-lead: Use dotenv-vault to add teammates - so they can securely push and pull changes to your .env file.
+description: Use dotenv-vault to add teammates - so they can securely push and pull changes to your .env file.
 No more sharing .env files over insecure channels like Slack and email.
 parent: Docs
 redirect_from:
   - /docs/getting-started/with-adding-teammates